sgidevnet/sgidevnet.github.io/wiki/uploading.html.md

 # Overview
-SGIdev has a software distribution service available at `sgi.retrote.ch` (temporary domain, to be replaced).
+SGIdev has a software distribution service available at <http://sgi.retrote.ch> (temporary domain, to be replaced).
 Developers creating ported software can upload compiled versions to this repository to make them available for other users.

 # Getting set up
 ## Installing AWS CLI